 - A. Tosses are allowed up to a total of 4 tossing bases.
 One base must be behind the top person during the toss and may assist the top person into the toss. - B. Tosses must be performed with all bases having their feet on the performing surface and must land in a cradle position.
 Top person must be caught in a cradle position by at least 3 original bases one of which is positioned at the head and shoulder area of the top person.
-Bases must remain stationary during the toss. - Example: No intentional traveling tosses. - Exception: A 1⁄2 turn is allowed by bases as in a kick full basket. - C. Flipping, inverted or traveling tosses are not allowed. - D. No stunt, pyramid, individual, or prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - E. Up to 2 tricks are allowed during a toss. - Example: Kick full, full up toe touch. - F. During a toss that exceeds 1 1⁄2 twisting rotations, no skill other than the twist is allowed. - Example: No kick double tosses. - G. Tosses may not exceed 2 1⁄4 twisting rotations. - H. Top persons in separate tosses may not come in contact with each other. - I. Only a single top person is allowed during a toss.
+Bases must remain stationary during the toss.

+Example: No intentional traveling tosses.

+Exception: A /2 turn is allowed by bases as in a kick full basket.

+- C. Flipping, inverted or traveling tosses are not allowed. - D. No stunt, pyramid, individual, or prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - E. Up to 2 tricks are allowed during a toss.
+Example: Kick full, full up toe touch. - F. During a toss that exceeds 1 1⁄2 twisting rotations, no skill other than the twist is allowed.
+Example: No kick double tosses. - G. Tosses may not exceed 2 1⁄4 twisting rotations. - H. Top persons in separate tosses may not come in contact with each other. - I. Only a single top person is allowed during a toss.

-3.9.
-ParaCheer Unified Advanced Division (Level 4 with modifications)
+3.8.
+Elite Division (Level 5)